D$^2$ST-Adapter: Disentangled-and-Deformable Spatio-Temporal Adapter for Few-shot Action Recognition: Method

-\textbf{Dual-pathway Adapter Architecture for Spatio-Temporal Disentanglement.} Successful action recognition from video data entails effective feature learning of both spatial semantic and temporal dynamic features.
+\textbf{Dual-pathway Adapter Architecture. } Successful action recognition from video data entails effective feature learning of both spatial semantic and temporal dynamic features.
 Most large vision models are typically pre-trained on image data, thus our \emph{D$^2$ST-Adapter} should be capable of capturing both the spatial features and temporal features.
-To this end, we design the \emph{D$^2$ST-Adapter} as a dual-pathway architecture shown in~\Cref{fig:framework} (c), in which the spatial pathway is responsible for capturing the spatial semantics while the temporal pathway focuses on learning the temporal dynamics.
+To this end, we design the \emph{D$^2$ST-Adapter} as a dual-pathway architecture shown in Figure~\ref{fig:framework} (c), in which the spatial pathway is responsible for capturing the spatial semantics while the temporal pathway focuses on learning the temporal dynamics.
 As a result, our model is able to encode the spatio-temporal features for video data in a disentangled manner.

 As a common practice of typical Adapters~\cite{Adapter,ST-Adapter}, our \emph{D$^2$ST-Adapter} adopts the bottleneck architecture for reducing the computational complexity.
 It first downsamples the feature map into a low-dimensional feature space, then the downsampled features are fed into the spatial and temporal pathways concurrently to perform disentangled feature adaptation.
 Finally, both the adapted spatial and temporal features are fused by simple element-wise addition and upsampled back to the initial size.
-Formally, given the feature maps $\mathbf{F}_i^\text{in} \in \mathbb{R}^{T\times H\times W\times C}$ obtained from the $i$-th stage of the pre-trained backbone, containing $C$ channels of feature maps with spatial size $H\times W$ for each of $T$ frames, the feature adaptation by \emph{D$^2$ST-Adapter} can be formulated as:
+Formally, given the feature maps $\mathbf{F}_i^\text{in} \in \mathbb{R}^{T\times H\times W\times C}$ obtained from the $i$-th stage of the pre-trained backbone, containing $C$ channels of feature maps with spatial size $H\times W$ for each of $T$ frames, the feature adaptation by \emph{D$^2$ST-Adapter} can be formulated as: Herein, $\mathbf{W}_\text{down} \in \mathbb{R}^{C \times C'}$ and $\mathbf{W}_\text{up} \in \mathbb{R}^{C' \times C}$ are the transformation matrices of two linear layers for downsampling and upsampling, respectively. $\mathcal{F}_\text{S}$ and $\mathcal{F}_\text{T}$ denote the disentangled feature adaptation by the spatial and temporal pathways respectively.
+Below we discuss two feasible modeling mechanisms for $\mathcal{F}_\text{S}$ and $\mathcal{F}_\text{T}$, which leverages 3D convolution and our proposed aDSTA module, respectively.